The To-Do List Method That Finally Got My Life In Order

 You have the method and you’ll get the notebook that works for you.
 The last, and most important, step of course is to tackle the list.

-Scouted is here to share practical, entertaining, and sometimes unexpected ideas for products that you might like.
-ICYMI, here are a few things we recently surfaced for you: Black Panther essential reads, Olympics-inspired athleisure wear, and products to help you sleep.
-Please note that if you buy something featured in one of our posts, The Daily Beast may collect a share of sales.
+Scouted is here to surface products that you might like.
+Follow us on Flipboard.
+Please note that if you buy something featured in one of our posts, The Daily Beast may collect a share of sales